 The National Historic Preservation Act (NHPA), as amended, requires in Section 106 that federal agencies with direct or indirect jurisdiction over undertakings take into account the effect of those undertakings on properties that are listed on, or eligible for listing on, the National Register of Historic Places.
-This act and its implementing regulations provide guidance for deciding whether cultural resources are of sufficient importance to be determined eligible for listing on the National Register of Historic Preservation Act uses the term "historic properties," to mean all prehistoric and historic sites, buildings, structures, and objects included in, or eligible for inclusion in, the National Register of Historic Places.
+This act and its implementing regulations provide guidance for deciding whether cultural resources are of sufficient importance to be determined eligible for listing on the National Register of Historic Places.
+The National Register of Historic Places.
+The National Historic Preservation Act uses the term "historic properties," to mean all prehistoric and historic sites, buildings, structures, and objects included in, or eligible for inclusion in, the National Register of Historic Places.
 Regulations that guide the implementation of National Historic Preservation Act are contained in 36 Code of Federal Regulations, Part 800 (36 CFR 800).